careyi3/aoc_2022/README.md

 # Advent of Code 2022

-My solutions to Advent of Code 2022 written in Ruby
+My solutions to Advent of Code 2022 written in Ruby.

+A full series of walkthrough videos is available on my [YouTube channel here](https://www.youtube.com/playlist?list=PLMqshdJjWZdnBVsf8PfsY9SaaXRiuliEj).

 ## Instructions